josanescod/tfg-roguelike/README.md

 ## Additional Files

-A folder named `algorithms-analysis` is included containing the `test_results.csv` file, which holds data extracted using the `run_test_algo()` function from the `level_builder.gd` script.
+A folder named `algorithms_analysis` is included containing the `test_results.csv` file, which holds data extracted using the `run_test_algo()` function from the `level_builder.gd` script.
 This file includes execution times from 40 iterations of the algorithms used in the game.

 A Python script is also provided.
 This script generates a visualization graph of the data.